DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 }
 ```

-The layer data is stored in a structured buffer and the tail is stored in RGBA8 texture.
+Layer data is stored in a structured buffer, and the tail is stored in an RGBA8 texture.

 ### Implementation

-The algorithm runs after all opaque objects have been rendered.
-It consists of the following steps discussed in details below:
+After rendering all opaque objects, the algorithm proceeds with the following steps (described in detail below):

-* Clear oit layers buffer
+* Clear the OIT layers buffer
 * Render transparent objects to build the transmittance function
 * Attenuate the background
 * Render transparent objects and composite them using the transmittance function

 #### Clearing the OIT layers buffer

-The layers buffer is cleared by a compute shader that sets the value of each element to `0xFFFFFFFF` which corresponds to the empty layer.
+The layers buffer is cleared by a compute shader that sets the value of each element to `0xFFFFFFFF`, which indicates an empty layer.

 #### Building the transmittance function

-The main challenge in building the transmitance function is to design an algorithm that can merge the layers in parallel.
-Recall that the GPU processes multiple surfaces that cover the same pixel simultaneously and in arbitrary order.
+The main challenge is designing an algorithm that merges layers in parallel, given that multiple surfaces covering the same pixel might be processed simultaneously in arbitrary order.
-We build upon the original algorithm by Fang Liu et al. and use atomic operations.
-Recall that we pack the layer depth and transmittance into a 32-bit integer that allows using the atomic min operation to insert a new layer into the buffer.
-The algorithm keeps layers sorted based on their depth.
-To insert a new layer, it performs atomic min operation with all layers in order.
-If the operation succeeds, the new layer is inserted into the buffer, and atomic operation returns the previous value, which in turn needs to be inserted into the buffer.
-The remaining layers are merged into the tail.
+We build upon the algorithm by Fang Liu et al. and use atomic operations.
+Recall that we pack the layer depth and transmittance into a 32-bit integer, making atomic min suitable for inserting a new layer into the buffer while keeping the buffer sorted by depth.
+To insert a new layer, the shader performs atomic min operation with all stored layers in order.
+If the operation succeeds, the new layer is inserted into the buffer, and atomic operation returns the previous value, which in turn needs to be inserted into the buffer or merged into the tail.

-The algorithm is implemented in the following pixel shader:
+Below is the key part of the pixel shader:

 ```hlsl
 RWStructuredBuffer<uint> g_rwOITLayers;